 Place a basket or vase with white knots for people to wear at your wedding.
 Whiteknot.org is a celebrity-endorsed nonprofit marriage-equality organization that works toward everyone having the right to “tie the knot.”
 For a small donation, they’ll send you a package of unassembled knots and pins to create white knots for your event.

-Exclusively patronize gay-owned or gay-friendly businesses for your wedding.
+Exclusively patronize LGBTQ+ owned and/or LGBTQ+ inclusive businesses for your wedding.
 Supporting your community is easier when you know where to look.
-All our advertisers are gay-friendly, as are the advertisers in The GA Voice and equallywed.com, which features an extensive list of LGBT-friend Atlanta wedding vendors.
+All our vendors are LGBTQ+ inclusive.

-Show your equality pride by affixing HRC or another LGBT-minded organization’s sticker to souvenir Mason jars and serve a refreshing cocktail in it at your wedding reception.
+Show your equality pride by affixing HRC or another LGBTQ+ minded organization’s sticker to souvenir Mason jars and serve a refreshing cocktail in it at your wedding reception.
 Purchase for $3 each on HRC.org and profits support marriage equality, as well as advancing other LGBT rights.

-Kirsten Ott Palladino is the editor-in-chief and cofounder of Equally Wed, the nation’s premier online magazine for gay and lesbian weddings and honeymoons.
-Follow her @kirs10palladino and subscribe to her newsfeed on Facebook.
+Kirsten Ott Palladino is the editor-in-chief and cofounder of Equally Wed, the nation’s premier online magazine for LGBTQ+ weddings and honeymoons.
+Follow her @kirstenopo and subscribe to her newsfeed on Facebook.

 Photos: Mason jars, Kristin Korpos Photography; rainbow shoes, Three Nails Photography; white knot, WhiteKnot.org; P!nk, Facebook